stasm/innerself/README.md

 When dealing with user input in serious scenarios, any use of `innerHTML` requires sanitization.  `innerself` doesn't do anything to protect you or your users from XSS attacks.
 If you allow keyboard input or display data fetched from a database, please take special care to secure your app.
+The `innerself/sanitize` module provides a rudimentary sanitization function.

 Perhaps the best use-case for `innerself` are simple mouse-only UIs with no keyboard input at all :)